AbhilashFunde/OpenShift/q3-projects/index.md

 Namespace: apollo

-Role bindings apply only to the specified project.
+RoleBindings apply only to the specified project.

 4. Project Isolation

-Each project is isolated:
+Each OpenShift project is isolated:

 Separate RBAC rules

 Separate resources

-Permissions in one project do not affect others
+Permissions in one project do not affect other projects

 This behavior is expected and enforced by OpenShift.

-yaml
-Copy code